rmoehn/cartpole/interruptibility/se_related.md

 might be inaccurate.)

-We see that possible solutions to the problem of interruptibility are still fairly theoretical and not applicable to real-world RL systems.
-What we can do practically is observe how RL algorithms actually react to interruptions.
+We see that possible solutions to the problem of interruptibility are still theoretical and not applicable to real-world RL systems.
+However, we can already observe how RL algorithms actually react to interruptions.
 In this notebook I present such an observation.